Bilirubin diglucuronide

 Bilirubin di-glucuronide is a conjugated form of bilirubin formed in bilirubin metabolism.
 The hydrophilic character of bilirubin diglucuronide enables it to be water-soluble.
 It is pumped across the hepatic canalicular membrane into the bile by the transporter MRP2.

+Bilirubin molecular species play an important role in early diagnosis, prognosis and prevention of liver diseases.
+Measuring the levels of unconjugated bilirubin, monoglucuronide and diglucuronide is done by using a high performance liquid chromotography method to determine bilirubin fractions in blood of patients.
+Unconjugated bilirubin has to convert to water soluble monoglucuronide and diglucuronide so the levels of these show a correlation between them and inflammation in liver disease.